 The Voter Participation Center was formerly known as Women’s Voices.
 Women Vote (WVWV).
-The name was formally changed in 2011 to reflect the fact the organization expanded its focus beyond its original emphasis on unmarried women to include the entire Rising American Electorate (RAE).
-The RAE – which is made up of unmarried women, people of color and 18-29 years olds – is now 53 percent of the voting-eligible population.
-WVWV will remain a project of the Voter Participation Center, focused on never married, divorced, widowed and separated women.
+The name was formally changed in 2011 to reflect how the organization expanded its focus beyond its original emphasis on unmarried women to include the entire Rising American Electorate (RAE).
+The RAE – which is made up of unmarried women, people of color and 18-29 years olds – is now 53.5% of the voting-eligible population.
+WVWV will remain a project of the Voter Participation Center, focused on never-married, divorced, widowed and separated women.

-The VPC, then WVWV, was started as a project of the Tides Center in 2003 and was the first major organization to identify unmarried women as a crucial, yet unrecognized constituency, to single-out marital status as determining political participation and to popularize a fundamental dynamic in the American electorate: the “marriage gap” – the fact that married women were much more likely than unmarried women to register and vote.
+The VPC, then WVWV, began as a project of the Tides Center in 2003 and was the first major organization to identify unmarried women as a crucial, yet unrecognized, constituency and to recognize marital status as determining political participation.
+The VPC also was the first organization to popularize a fundamental dynamic in the American electorate: the “marriage gap” – the fact that married women are much more likely than unmarried women to register and vote.

-Incorporated as a stand-alone 501(c)(3) in 2005, the VPC continued to run programs designed to close the participation gap between married and unmarried women in the electorate.
+Incorporated as a stand-alone 501(c)(3) in 2005, VPC continued to run programs designed to close the participation gap between married and unmarried women in the electorate.
 But the VPC discovered that the same methods and methodologies used to bring unmarried women into the electorate also worked well with the other key under-represented demographics – people of color and people under 30 years of age.
-By 2008, the VPC’s models, list enhancements, research-driven messaging and materials, and cost-effective, complementary collaborations with other organizations provided the organization with unprecedented and unique reach and singular ability to motivate and mobilize the RAE.
+By 2008, the VPC’s models, list enhancements, research-driven messaging and materials, and cost-effective, complementary collaborations with partners, provided the organization with an unprecedented and unique reach and a singular ability to motivate and mobilize the RAE.

-The VPC has a (c)(4) sister organization, Women’s Voices.
-Women Vote Action Fund (WVWVAF).
+The VPC has a 501 (c)(4) sister organization, the Women’s Voices Women Vote Action Fund (WVWVAF).